vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 - `mode: string`: type of transaction to be broadcasted (`"send"`, `"freeze"`, `"delegate"`, `"claimReward"`...)
 - `fees: BigNumber`: fees (provided by blockchain, or filled by user)
 - `memo: ?string`: memo if required by exchange
-- ...

-Although some fields are required, they can be emptied (recipent = "" and amount = 0) and ignored for transactions making no use of it.
+Although some fields are required, they can be emptied (recipent = "" and amount = 0) and ignored for transactions not using them.

 You should add any fields that would be required by _MyCoin_ to be correctly broadcasted - respecting as much as possible its protocol's lexicon.